 Iliana Sosa is a documentary and narrative fiction filmmaker based in Austin, Texas.
 A former Bill Gates Millennium Scholar, she was born and raised in El Paso, Texas, by Mexican immigrant parents.
 Iliana's documentary short "An Uncertain Future," co-directed with Chelsea Hernandez and co-produced by Firelight Media and Field of Vision, premiered at the 2018 SXSW Film Festival, where it won a Jury Award for Best Texas Short.
-She co-produced the Emmynominated feature documentary Building the American Dream (SXSW 2019) and was field producer for the Emmy-nominated POV documentary series And She Could Be Next.
+She co-produced the Emmy-nominated feature documentary Building the American Dream (SXSW 2019) and was field producer for the Emmy-nominated POV documentary series And She Could Be Next.
 Iliana has been a Firelight Media Impact Producer Fellow, Sundance Institute Development Fellow, Women at Sundance Adobe Fellow, and Berlinale Talents participant.
 Her work has been supported by JustFilms/Ford Foundation, Field of Vision, Austin Film Society, and WarnerMedia 150, among others, and Iliana has participated in the True/False Catapult Retreat, The Gotham Documentary Lab, the Jacob Burns Film Center Residency, and the Logan Nonfiction Program with What We Leave Behind, her first documentary feature.
-Iliana was named one of Filmmaker Magazine's "25" New Faces of Independent Film" in 2020 and one of DOC NYC's "40 Under 40" in 2021.
+What We Leave Behind had its World Premiere at SXSW 2022, where it won two Special Jury prizes: the Louis Black "Lone Star" Award and the first-ever Fandor New Voices Award.
+Iliana was named one of Filmmaker Magazine's "25 New Faces of Independent Film" in 2020 and one of DOC NYC's "40 Under 40" in 2021.
 She holds an MFA in film production and directing from UCLA and is currently an assistant professor in the Department of Radio-Television-Film at UT-Austin.